hsuyeep/forte-corr/README.md

 - Initial commit: pep/17Sep12

 - DEPENDENCIES:
-  - fftw3, compiled for float operations.
-Tested with fftw-3.3.2.
+  - fftw3, compiled for float operations (use ./configure --enable-float) Tested with fftw-3.3.2.
+  - To set the location of the FFT libraries in cmake: mkdir build; cd build; cmake ../; ccmake ../
+    <Press 't' for advanced mode, then set path to fftw include and libraries
+     in variables FFTW_INCLUDE_DIRS and FFTW_LIBRARIES>

 - BUILD INSTRUCTIONS:
   - The build is based on cmake (>2.6).